Australia's AMP warns H1 underlying profit to fall

-SYDNEY Australian insurance and wealth management company AMP Ltd (AMP.AX) warned its first-half underlying profit would drop by around 13 percent due to high claims levels and policy lapses.
+SYDNEY, June 24 Australian insurance and wealth management company AMP Ltd warned its first-half underlying profit would drop by around 13 percent due to high claims levels and policy lapses.

 AMP, the country's top wealth manager, said it expected its underlying profit to be within a range of A$415 million to A$435 million ($382-$400 million).
 The company reported an underlying net profit of A$491 million in the first half of 2012.